Choosing A Smartphone

 • Suggestion: 256 GB ROM and above.

-• With the removal of microSD, increasing application size and improved camera quality, 128 GB has become increasingly less sufficient for long-term phone storage.
+• With the removal of microSD, ever-increasing application size and advancement in camera technology that produce larger files, 128 GB of storage is becoming increasingly inadequate for long-term phone use.

 • I personally prefer 6.1-inch size for portability, 6.7-inch size is preferred by many for a more immersive viewing experience.